jalopezma/dotfiles/nvim/README.md

 https://github.com/neoclide/coc-lists

 Still to add:
-- nerdtree?
-- commenter
-- bookmarks?
-- fzf?
+- change deonite for fzf?
+- put backup, undo and swap in new neovim file
+- change colorscheme so it's not that white the normal text in neovim

 // After installing :PlugInstall cp ~/.config/nvim/space.vim ~/.config/nvim/plugged/vim-airline-themes/autoload/airline/themes/space.vim